 This article looks at the latest update relating to the regularization of illegal properties in Andalucía

-The real estate boom together with increasing price of property in the years prior to the recession in coastal areas in Andalucía, gave rise to a high demand of properties in the countryside.
+The real estate boom together with the increasing price of a property in the years prior to the recession in coastal areas in Andalucía, gave rise to a high demand of properties in the countryside.

 A lot of them were built illegally and prices were considerably lower than on the Coast.